andykallian/pvsneslib/Sprites.md

 ## Sprite sizes

 You can have two different sizes each time of screen, the OAM attribute defines (see below) which size you are going to use for a specific size.
-We named the first size the "Small" size and when we toggle the birt in OAM memory the "Large" size.
+We named the first size the "Small" size and when we toggle the bit in OAM memory the "Large" size.
 Be careful, it's not a zoom of the sprite, it's only a way to define ttwo diffrent sizes.

 Here is a table showing how we can handle that :